Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 Nyepi is the most celebrated holiday of the year that is completely dedicated to reconnecting more deeply with God.

-There are no cars on the road, stores and shops are closed and there is no loud noise allowed.
+There are no cars on the road, stores and shops are closed, and no loud noise is allowed.
 Windows are covered with newspaper and drawn shut to hide out the sun.

 People are meant to reflect and meditate during this time.